CeroDosUno/intro-to-react/2.components/README.md

-# Project 1 - Getting Started
+# Project 2 - Making Components

 ## Built With